peer-open-source/xara-docs/source/user/manual/analysis/analysis.rst

    :header: "Argument", "Type", "Description"
    :widths: 10, 10, 40

-   ``type``, |string|, type of analysis object to be constructed.
-Currently 3 valid options:
+   ``type``, |string|, type of analysis to be configured.
+Three variants are supported:
-   , ,  **Static** - for static analysis
+   , ,  :ref:`"Static" <StaticAnalysis>` - for static analysis
-   , ,  **Transient** - for transient analysis with constant time step , ,  **VariableTransient** - for transient analysis with variable time step ``x``, |integer|, number of sublevels transient analysis should try if failure ``y``, |integer|, number of subdivisions to be tried at each sublevel
+   , ,  :ref:`"Transient" <TransientAnalysis>` - for standard dynamic analysis with constant time step
+   , ,  **VariableTransient** - for transient analysis with variable time step ``x``, |integer|, number of sublevels transient analysis should try if failure ``y``, |integer|, number of subdivisions to be tried at each sublevel

 .. toctree::
+   :hidden:

    static
    transient

 .. note::

-   The ``<-numSublevels $x -numSubSteps $y>`` only works for the **Transient** type

-   The components of the analysis, i.e. numberer, constraint handler, system, test, integrator, algorithm, should all be issued BEFORE the analysis object is created.
+   The components of the analysis, i.e. numberer, constraint handler, system, test, integrator, algorithm, should all be issued **before** the analysis object is created.

+The ``<-numSublevels $x -numSubSteps $y>`` options only work for :ref:`Transient <TransientAnalysis>`.

 The **VariableTransient** option is still available.
 The optional additions for the Transient analysis have been found to provide better options for nonlinear problems with convergence issues.

 .. warning::